Social Action

 Donations for the Katherine Hanley Family Shelter, donate by Thursday, December 21.
 Help us support the residents of the Katherine Hanley Family Shelter this winter by donating any of the following items: NEW stuffed animals; NEW socks for men, women and children (regular or warm and fuzzy); and/or $25 gift cards to grocery stores or Target/Walmart.
 Donations may be left in the main lobby.

 Katherine Hanley Christmas Brunch, prepare food before Monday, December 25.
-For the 15th year, Olam Tikvah will provide a warm, homemade Christmas breakfast for the families staying at the Katherine Hanley Family Shelter on Christmas morning!
-If you would like to help prepare quiches, casseroles or other homemade goods at your home beforehand, contact Mimi Krauss.
+For the 17th year, Olam Tikvah will provide a warm, homemade Christmas breakfast for the families staying at the Katherine Hanley Family Shelter on Christmas morning!
+Please sign up directly on this link if you would like to help by preparing quiches, casseroles or other homemade goods at your home beforehand, or contact Mimi Krauss.

 Hypothermia Shelter at Bethlehem Lutheran Church, Monday December 25 and Wednesday, December 27.
 Volunteer with the Pozez JCC at the Bethlehem Lutheran Church (next to the JCC) Hypothermia Shelter, which will house people who are homeless in their church during Christmas week.
 Sign up here.